slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 **Brain**, Relying on your memory is exciting.
 In fact, everyone has their own "memory palace".
 Memory is not mysterious and can be trained to work better.
 There are certain things that are indeed safer with memory.
 Whether to rely solely on the brain is a personal choice.
 But pay attention to two risks: firstly, memory fades away as time goes and could  cause confusion; the other risk is that you may have an accident.
 I will stop here and let you explore more.

 Now you are all backed up.
-Don’t encrypt  too much, otherwise you will suffer from yourself after several years.
+Don't encrypt  too much, otherwise you will suffer from yourself after several years.
 According to the security principle of  "continuous verification", your encryption and backup methods, whether excessive or not, must be verified continuously, both regularly as well as randomly.
 The verification frequency depends on your memory and you do not have to complete the whole process.
 As long as the process is correct, partial verification also works.
 Finally, it is also necessary to pay attention to the confidentiality and security of the authentication process.

-Okay, let’s take a deep breath here.
+Okay, let's take a deep breath here.
 Getting started is the hardest part.
-Now that you are ready, let’s enter this dark forest :)
+Now that you are ready, let's enter this dark forest :)

 ## How to use Your Wallet

 Once you have created and backed up your wallets, it comes to the real challenge.
-If you don’t move around your assets frequently, or you barely interact with  any smart contracts of DeFi, NFT, GameFi, or Web3, the popular term referred to frequently these days, your assets should be relatively safe.
+If you don't move around your assets frequently, or you barely interact with  any smart contracts of DeFi, NFT, GameFi, or Web3, the popular term referred to frequently these days, your assets should be relatively safe.

 ### AML

-However, “relatively safe” doesn’t mean “no risk at all”.
-Cause “you never know which comes first, tomorrow or accidents”, right?.
+However, "relatively safe" doesn't mean "no risk at all".
+Cause "you never know which comes first, tomorrow or accidents", right?.
 Why is it?
 Think about it, where did you get the cryptocurrency?
 It didn't just come from nowhere, right?
 You may encounter AML (Anti Money Laundering) on all the cryptocurrencies you get any time.
 This means that the cryptocurrency you're holding at the moment may be dirty, and if you're not lucky, it may even be frozen directly on the chain.
 According to public reports, Tether once freezed some USDT assets  as per request from law enforcement agencies.
 The list of frozen funds can be found here.

 >https://dune.xyz/phabc/usdt---banned-addresses